 While going through the business team remains a best practice, gone are the days when they could reliably clear a path for you all the way to the “closed won” column.
 Today, the bottom line is that banking entirely on any one player, at the expense of all others, simply isn’t a good strategy.

 There are now a raft of other stakeholders with seats—and voices—at the table.
-In general, they can be categorized into four groups: decision-makers, influencers, buyers, and end users.
+In general, they can be categorized into four groups: gatekeepers, decision-makers, influencers, and blockers.
 And if they don’t speak up, then they don’t feel like they’re adding value to the process.

 “It’s just their general practice to reach into the business teams—usually they get the bite,” said our Emissary, the former senior director, enterprise digital at CVS.
 “But then when it gets down to contracting and working out the details, that’s when they hit the obstacles.”